Sadegh-Saberian/DEEMD/README.md

 Provide proper arguments for `Analysis/analyze.py` and run it.
 It will provide you with the predicted infection probabilities for each patch in `h5` format, estimated infection probabilities in `.csv` which is later used for calculating treatment efficacy scores.
 It will also generates performance report for each split provided.

 ## Treatment efficacy score estimation
 Use the `.csv` file generated in inference to run the `Analysis/Analysis.R`.
-It will generate a ranked list of treatments along with their estimated efficacy score in `.csv'.
+It will generate a ranked list of treatments along with their estimated efficacy score in `.csv`.